IIIF/api/source/extension/georef/index.md

 ## 2. Georeferencing IIIF Resources

 ### 2.1 Georeferencing
 [Georeferencing](https://en.wikipedia.org/wiki/Georeferencing) is the process of mapping internal coordinates of a resource to geographic coordinates.
-For the purposes of this extension, references to "resource" equates to a IIIF [Canvas](https://iiif.io/api/presentation/3.0/#53-canvas) or [Image Service](https://iiif.io/api/presentation/3.0/#service) that contains one or more cartographic projections such as plans, maps and aerial photographs.
+For the purposes of this extension, references to "resource" equates to a IIIF [Canvas](https://iiif.io/api/presentation/3.0/#53-canvas) or [Image Service](https://iiif.io/api/presentation/3.0/#service) that contains one or more maps.
+Support extends to other resources with geographic depictions, such as aerial photographs, archaeological drawings, or building plans.

-`[@BERT, @JULES, @BRYAN]` is "cartographic projection" a good word?
-Maybe confusing, projection also is used in "WGS84 projection" for example.
-Calling it "map" may also be confusing, because you overlay the "image" on the "map".
-We are trying to separate the "image of the earth" from the "cartographic system" giving it the ability to use coordinates.

-`[@BRYAN] suggests` "...that contains one or more representations of cartographic information relative to modern Geographic Information Systems such as..."

 ### 2.2 Georeferencing Process

 The process of georeferencing consists of the following steps:

-`[@BRYAN]` should we rename pixel mask to resource mask?
-Or something similar?

-`[@BRYAN] suggests` -- We renamed the property itself, but for the narrative maybe defining early on that it is a "selected area of a resource, referred to as a 'mask'" then we can just call it 'the mask'

 1. A pointer to a IIIF Canvas or Image Service, or a part of it.
-When a resource depicts multiple cartographic projections (such as inset maps) or when the resource contains non-cartographic parts (such as legends or borders), a pixel mask can be used to select the portion of the resource that belongs to a single cartographic projection.
-The shape of such a pixel mask can vary from a simple rectangle to a more complex polygon.
+When a resource depicts multiple cartographic projections (such as inset maps) or when the resource contains non-cartographic parts (such as legends or borders), a mask can be used to select the portion of the resource that belongs to a single cartographic projection.
+The shape of such a mask can vary from a simple rectangle to a more complex polygon.
 2. A mapping between the pixel coordinates of the IIIF resource and geographic WGS84 coordinates.
 This mapping consists of pairs of pixel coordinates and geographic coordinates.
 Each pair of coordinates is called a Ground Control Point (GCP).
 At least three GCPs are needed to enable clients to overlay a georeferenced IIIF resource on a map.
 3. Optionally, a transformation algorithm can be defined that tells clients what algorithm should be used to turn the discrete set of GCPs into a function that can transform any of the IIIF resource pixel coordinates to geographic coordinates, and vice versa.